grigory93/agent-eval-demo/README.md

  * Pydantic for structured LLM output
  * RAGChecker for comprehensive evaluation of RAG pipeline with standard metrics across all components of RAG (overall, retrieval, generation)
  * LLM as a judge (JLLM) for custom evaluation (not a package)
- * click for CLI interface
+ * click package for CLI interface

 ## Data